maxbeutel/php.classWeaver/README.md

 - very slow for large source trees when each and every class needs to be weaved
 - rather complicated
+- code is quite ugly at the moment
+- ...

 # Try it